Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Research current market rates, considering variables like geographic location, which can influence salary scales.

-• Establish the base salary and additional costs (for example, benefits, office equipment, training expenses, and post-launch costs).
-Consider a contingency fund to manage unexpected costs.
+• Establish the base salary and other unexpected costs (for example, benefits, office equipment, training expenses, and post-launch costs).

 • Cross-check with overall financial planning so that your hiring budget does not compromise other project or departmental budgets.